Tulla: History

 The village of Tulla grew up around a monastery founded about 620 by Mochulla, who later became its patron saint.

 The town received its town charter in the 13th century, and its market patent in 1619, resulting in market days being held throughout the year.

 The town was described by Samuel Lewis in 1837 as appearing "to have some claims to antiquity; there are numerous remains of ancient castles, formerly the residences of its landed proprietors.
 The town is pleasantly situated on a hill, and is surrounded with highly interesting scenery, enlivened with numerous elegant seats and pleasing villas.
 The principal trade is derived from its situation on a public thoroughfare, and is chiefly confined to the supply of the surrounding neighbourhood."

 While the advent of modern transportation and the opening of larger marts in Ennis and Scarriff meant the last fair took place in 1972, diminishing Tulla's role as a trading centre, it is still a busy town and the commercial centre of the surrounding area.
 The town continues to hold a market licence, where traders sell their goods in front of the courthouse every Thursday morning.

 Demographics

-In 1845, the population of the Tulla parish was estimated at around 9,000.
+In 1845, the population of the Tulla parish was estimated at 9,000.
 However, the Great Famine forced mass emigration, and by 1851 the population had decreased to roughly 6,700.
-As of 2022, the population of Tulla was 661.
+As of 2022, the population of Tulla was 697.